 Alzheimer’s disease causes memory loss, behavioral challenges, poor communication, and other health issues.
 Although some of the symptoms may vary among seniors, there are common signs to watch out for.
 Knowing the early symptoms of the disease can help you get treatment for your aging loved one immediately.
 Here are some of the top warning signs that a senior might have Alzheimer’s disease.

 Losing the car keys or forgetting the remote control could be minor problems, but constantly misplacing items is one of the top signs of Alzheimer’s.
 Seniors in the early stages of Alzheimer’s often experience short-term memory loss.
 If your loved one is unable to retrace his or her steps, it may be time to see the doctor for an examination.

 If your loved one’s doctor does confirm a diagnosis of Alzheimer’s disease, it could be devastating for the whole family, but you are not alone.
 The days, weeks, and months following an Alzheimer’s diagnosis can be challenging for both seniors and their families.
 However, these challenges can be made less stressful with the help of caregivers trained in professional Alzheimer’s home care.
-San Antonio Home Care Assistance is here to help your loved one enjoy the golden years while simultaneously managing the symptoms of Alzheimer’s.
+San Antonio In-home care is here to help your loved one enjoy the golden years while simultaneously managing the symptoms of Alzheimer’s.